 EBL on

 EBL is a core feature of all AWOL Vision Laser TV projectors, but Valerion has taken it one step further.
-To be honest, AWOL Vision’s EBL lacks the essential foundation, the natιve contrast, something the Plus 2 has.

 The remarkable thing about the EBL is how subtle its operation is, you won’t even notice it no matter how hard you try.
 While you’re watching a dark scene, the algorithm makes all these adjustments in the background and unlike other solutions, such as dynamic iris, the EBL operates so seamlessly that it never distracts or causes any visible side effects.